W3C

 Ivan Herman

-Ivan Herman graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
-After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years (and turned into a computer scientist…).
-He left Hungary in 1986 and, after a few years in industry in Munich, Germany, he joined the Centre Mathematics & Computer Sciences (CWI) in Amsterdam where he had had a tenure position between 1988 and the year of his retirement, i.e., in 2021.
+Ivan Herman graduated at the Eötvös Loránd University of Budapest, Hungary, in 1979.
+After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years.
+He left Hungary in 1986 and, after a few years in industry in Munich, Germany, he joined the Centre for Mathematics & Computer Sciences (CWI) in Amsterdam where he had a tenure position between 1988 and the year of his retirement, i.e., in 2021.
 He received a PhD degree in Computer Science in 1989 at the University of Leiden, in the Netherlands.

-He joined the W3C Permanent Staff in January 2001 while maintaining his position at CWI and has continued to stay on the staff, albeit with reduced hours, after his retirement.
+He joined the W3C Permanent Staff in January 2001 while maintaining his position at CWI, and has remained as an emeritus W3C team member since his retirement from CWI.
 As a W3C staff member, he served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
-He is the Publishing@W3C Technical Lead, as well as the W3C staff representative for the work on EPUB 3, Audiobooks, Decentralized Identities, and Verifiable Credentials.
+He is currently the Publishing@W3C Technical Lead, as well as the W3C staff representative for the work on Publishing Maintenance and on Verifiable Credentials.
 He was also member of the Strategy, as well as the Technical & Architecture teams of W3C until 2021.

 Before joining W3C he worked in different areas (distributed and dataflow programming, language design, system programming), but he spent most of his research years in computer graphics and information visualization.
 He also participated in various graphics-related ISO standardization activities and software developments.
 See his professional web site for further details, including his list of publications, presentations, and various social activities.

-He serves on the Unicode Editorial Committee, the Unicode Script Ad Hoc committee, and the Unicode Conference board (and has a Unicode Bulldog Award), and coordinated the MultilingualWeb initiative.
-He developed the W3C Internationalization Checker, and in his spare time creates tools (such as UniView) for working with characters and scripts.
+He serves on the Unicode Editorial Committee and the Unicode Script Encoding Working Group.
+For many years he also served on the Unicode Conference board, and has a Unicode Bulldog Award.
+He developed the W3C Internationalization Checker, and in his spare time creates tools and articles (such as UniView) to help people working with characters and scripts from around the world.

 Richard has a background in translation and interpreting, computational linguistics, software engineering, and translation tools.
 Prior to joining the W3C, he was a Global Design Consultant at Xerox, providing services and training to external clients as well as to internal development teams with regard to the international design and localizability of user interfaces and documents.
 He received a corporate award for work on the Xerox product development process.